Healthcare Speaker Series

 Measuring Impact and Defining Innovation

-For over 40 years, CISE’s primary focus has been on grade schools.
-However, the Vision 2021 & Beyond initiative expanded CISE’s mission to include the vital “bookends” of education: preschool and high school.
-Under the leadership of Phil McHugh, CISE welcomed Mari Thomas, Career Navigator and Workforce Intermediary, and Mike Kennedy, Director of Strategic Initiatives and High School Scholarship Programs.
-Together, they began assessing high school enrollment, the impact of financial scholarships, and the educational needs of students before, during, and after high school.
+CISE’s primary focus over its 40-year history has been on sustaining Catholic grade schools in their neighborhoods.
+Vision 2021 & Beyond called on CISE to further expand the vital “bookends” to grade school: preschool and high school.
+Under the leadership of Phil McHugh, CISE onboarded Mari Thomas, Career Navigator and Workforce Intermediary and Mike Kennedy, Director of Strategic Initiatives and High School Scholarship Programs, to explore educational pathways to prepare CISE-supported schools for life after high school and build out the high school scholarship fund.

 Alumni Spotlight – Brooke Rouse